Musk says $44 bln Twitter deal on hold over fake account data | Business

 DEFEAT THE BOTS Musk has said that if he buys Twitter he "will defeat the spam bots or die trying" and has blamed the company's reliance on advertising for why it has let spam bots proliferate.

-He has also been critical of Twitter's moderation policy and has said he wants Twitter's algorithm to prioritize tweets to be public and was against too much power on the service to corporations that advertise.
+He has also been critical of Twitter's moderation policy and has said he wants Twitter's algorithm to prioritize tweets to be public.
 Earlier this week, Musk said he would reverse Twitter's ban on former U.S. President Donald Trump when he buys the social media platform, signaling his intention to cut moderation.

 Trump, who started a rival social media app called Truth Social, took to his platform on Friday to weigh in.
 "There is no way Elon Musk is going to buy Twitter at such a ridiculous price, especially since realizing it is a company largely based on bots or spam accounts," Trump wrote in a post, adding that his site is much better.